pldubouilh/bluebao/README.md

 ![a](https://github.com/user-attachments/assets/fe42fa37-b43b-47c7-bf31-8bc7d270adfb)

-simple audio devices bluetooth manager, that lives on the tray.
+simple bluetooth audio devices manager, that lives on the tray.

 ### features
  + connect to bluetooth audio devices (disconnecting any other connected audio device)
  + select default bluetooth profile (a2dp, hsp, etc)
- + a client/server mechanism to disconect other bluebao clients from a device if a bluebao instance connects it
+ + an optional client/server mechanism to disconect other bluebao clients on the local network from a device when an instance requires a connection

 ### usage
 ```